MAND: Modality-Aware Novelty Detection for Open-World Egocentric Activity Recognition: Method

+The first term measures the strongest known-class evidence after reliability-weighted logit aggregation.
+The second term penalizes deviation from the known-class reference set, and the third term penalizes modality disagreement.
+The full MoAS inference procedure is summarized in Algorithm~\ref{alg:moas}.

-The effectiveness of MoAS depends on the quality of per-modality evidence, which can degrade under continual updates.
+\paragraph{Modality-aware Representation Stabilization Training.} The effectiveness of MoAS depends on the quality of per-modality evidence, which can degrade under continual updates.
 In particular, non-dominant modalities such as IMU are more susceptible to catastrophic forgetting than RGB-dominant fused predictions.
-This gradually reduces modality-specific discriminability and weakens the reliability of modality-aware scoring over the task stream.
-To preserve discriminative per-modality evidence throughout continual learning, we propose Modality-wise Representation Stabilization Training (MoRST).
+This gradually reduces modality-specific discriminability and weakens modality-aware score fusion over the task stream.
+To preserve discriminative per-modality evidence throughout continual learning, we propose Modality-aware Representation Stabilization Training (MoRST).
 During training, we jointly optimize the main classifier and modality-specific heads using the following objective:

 where $\mathcal{L}_{\text{CE}}$ denotes the cross-entropy loss and $\lambda$ controls the contribution of modality-specific supervision.
 This auxiliary supervision encourages each modality encoder to preserve class-discriminative structure in its own feature space, rather than relying solely on the dominant fused representation.